 of the WV Code – and agency reviews and regulatory board reviews per the West Virginia Performance Review Act – Chapter 4, Article 10

 .
 Also, the Division conducts research on special topics as requested by the Legislature or mandated by separate legislation.
-Most reviews are presented by PERD staff to the Joint Committee on Government Operations
+Most reviews are presented by PERD staff to the Joint Committee on Government Organization.